•The deadline to request an Informal Review with the Assessor’s Office for the current tax year ends on the last day of May.

 - Any other information you believe will assist our appraisers in analyzing the property's market value.

-The Assessor’s Answer Center will contact you regarding the results of your 2013 Informal Review.
-If you disagree with your results, you may exercise your right to appeal your property assessment as described below:
+If you disagree with your appraisal results for any year, you may exercise your right to appeal your property assessment as described below:

 Here's the appeal process: